Wasserstein-{\L}ojasiewicz inequalities and asymptotics of McKean-Vlasov equation: Introduction

-In view of the discussion above, in weakly convex or nonconvex regimes one cannot expect such a log-Sobolev inequality (or local $\lambda$-displacement convexity) to hold at every stationary point; the algebraic or sub-exponential decay observed in that literature is consistent with $\theta>\tfrac12$.
+In view of the discussion above, in general nonconvex regime one cannot expect such a log-Sobolev inequality (or local $\lambda$-displacement convexity) to hold at every stationary point; the algebraic or sub-exponential decay observed in that literature is consistent with $\theta>\tfrac12$.
 See, for example, \cite{MR2357669, MR3035983, Monmarche:2025aa}.
-In contrast, the Wasserstein--\L ojasiewicz inequality \eqref{eq-LS} with a general exponent $\theta\in[1/2,1)$ precisely captures the weaker coercivity one may still recover near degenerate stationary points. \end{remark}
+In contrast, the Wasserstein-\L ojasiewicz inequality \eqref{eq-LS} with a general exponent $\theta\in[1/2,1)$ precisely captures the weaker coercivity one may still recover near degenerate stationary points. \end{remark}